 In other words, before buying and selling any stock, it is important to understand that when our money is tied to a financial instrument, we cannot invest it in an alternative one.
 In economics, this is called opportunity cost.

-Surprisingly enough, transactional costs reduced men’s investments return of about 2.5%, compared to 1.72% for women.
+Surprisingly enough, transactional costs reduced men’s investment return by about 2.5%, compared to 1.72% for women.
 This may seem a small percentage but it is actually a 45% increase in transactional costs, which compounded for a few years, makes a huge difference.
 One way to avoid this is to set-up a long-term plan and make sure to stick with it.

 Switch off Your Narrative Machine